sjbennett123/polarlarp/content/current_writeups/a_coversation_in_darkness/_index.md

 weight: 9
 layout: module

-description: "The Chosen one has been captured and is given an offer from the Dark Ones the lords of Morumbria."
+description: "The Chosen One has been captured and is given an offer from the Dark Ones, the lords of Morumbria."
 author: Chris Colland
 reviewer: Scott Bennett
 requirements: